forsa9828/Project-3/README.md

 Mobile friendly and you will *always be on time!*

-## How we authenticate the Sign In and Sign Up
+##Authentication
-In this application, we are using Passport.
+In this application, we are using Passport.js.

-We have set Local Strategy with Passport to check for email and password from the database.
+Sign In: We use Passport to check for email and password from the database.
 Authentication is done with passport.authenticate() via its function of passport.use().

-Passport.use() is configured by setting strategies on how to validate user's information when a user is signing back in or when a user is signing up.

-Our strategy for when users are signing up, is to have Passport check the database with Sequalize ORM methods.
-If the user is not in database it will add the user.
-Also, along with bCrypt it will create a hashed password.
-When users are signing in, we have Passport with Sequalize ORM methods.
-It will verify the user's email and password from the database.

-If authentication with Passport is successful, users gain access to rest of html pages (such as requesting time off).
+Sign Up: Managers must already have entered an employee first name and last name to be in the database.
+The employee then can go to Sign Up option and fill out the sign up form.
+Passport will check the database with Sequalize ORM methods.
+Forgot Password: Users can enter email and create a new password.
+Passport will check the database with Sequalize ORM methods and update.

+Current issues with Passport and our work around with it:
+Passport is not authenticating our Sign Up and Forgot Password.
+Passport is updating the database as users sign up or change password.
+Users can then still login and get authenticated via Sign In strategy we've implemented.
+For now, our solution is on the client side.
+We are use a GET to access our database to allow users to navigate to appropriate pages.

 Learn about Passport and bCrypt here:
 * <a href="https://www.npmjs.com/package/bcrypt">bCrypt</a>